NCBI-Hackathons/deSRA/README.md

 MagicBLAST produces a SAM file, which is processed by separate scripts in Docker encoding samtools commands.
 The SAM file is converted to a BAM file, which is sorted and indexed, and used to generate a pileup.
 TPM is calculated for the pileups generated from the experimental runs and the control runs, and a volcano plot is used to display the log2 of the TPM ratios.

 # How to use deSRA
-Access website at ...
+Launch a website from Docker image!

 You will need gene names and SRR accessions for two alternative conditions.

-How to use comand line util

 ## Installation options:

 We provide two options for installing deSRA: Docker or directly from Github.

+How to use the command line utility:

 ### Requirements